HuDaQian/easy_rxmvvm_plugin/README.md

 - Menu simplification: Removed the standalone “Set Default External Route Path” entry.
 When choosing `external` in “Quick Set Default Route Behavior”, a `.dart` file picker appears immediately and writes both configurations, with localized prompts.
 - Docs improvement: Added language switch links between English and Chinese READMEs; added a “Related” link to the `rxmvvm` repository.
 - Licensing: Added the `LICENSE` file (MIT) and referenced it in READMEs.

+## What's New in 0.0.3
+- New command: Generate Component Widget, with optional ViewModel creation or placeholder-based reuse.
+- New template: `templates/appwidget.dart.tpl` (no `FFRoute`, uses `ViewModelConsumerStatefulWidget` and explicit `State<$nameWidget>`).
+- Naming rules: smarter defaults for `_widget.dart` and `_component.dart`; `_viewmodel.dart` when requested.
+- Fix: removed trailing semicolon from the `$createVMCall` placeholder to prevent double semicolons.
+- Menu titles clarified to distinguish page vs. component generation.
+- Docs: added guidance on template cache management; after upgrading, use “Open Template Folder” and “Reset/Backup/Restore Templates” to migrate customizations.